 10. Grow Plants in old Wellies and Walking Boots – kids of the wild get through outdoor footwear like nobody’s business so if their old boots are unusable, fill them with compost and plant flowers or herbs.

 Ideal for the tiniest outdoor space or balcony.
-Read how to do it here, in Holey herbal wellies
+Read my simple tutorial in holey herbal wellies

 11. Make a Mini Fairy Garden or House – any teeny thing can be turned into a miniature wonder.